 I’ve always been into the arts.
 One of my strongest memories I have as a kid is sketching my Disney VHS covers and recreating it on paper without tracing.
-Once I completed them, I would feel so incredibly proud showing my parents my artwork.
+Once I completed them, I would feel so incredibly proud showing others my artwork.

 My parents picked up on that and got me into a water colour painting class.
 I enjoyed it and learned a lot but apparently sleeping in Saturday mornings was more important to me at the time, so I eventually quit.
 I continued painting on my own, but as the years went on and I hit my teenage years, I became to lose confidence and stopped.
 Looking back now, it coincided with the time I started to develop my pelvic pain.

-Below is a recent piece that I completed for my boyfriends parents along with some process shots.
+Below is a piece that I completed for my boyfriends parents along with some process shots.

 And here it is in their living room: